PrincetonUniversity/PucsCasAuthBundle/Resources/doc/index.rst

         server:
             version: ~
             base_server_uri: ~
-            ca_pem: ~
+            ca_validation: ~

 ``version`` must be either ``1`` or ``2`` and corresponds with your CAS server protocol version.

 ``base_server_uri`` is the location of your CAS server, like ``https://sample.com/cas``

-``ca_pem`` is the path to the PEM file of the TLS certificate on your CAS server.
+``ca_validation`` indicates how validation of the TLS certificate of your CAS server is handled.
-This is used to authenticate the validity of the CAS server.
-If you don't specify this option, the certificate is not verified to be authentic (not recommended for production)
+When ``true``, it will use a default cert chain (that mozilla provides) and verify authenticity of the certificate as well as the host.
+When ``false``, no verification is done at all.
+You can also specify the path on your server to your own certificate file for validating the certificate authority.

 Usage
 =====